EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.trans.md

 ### imUtil.trans.shift_fft

 Shift Image using the sub pixel Fourier shift theorem (sinc interp.)
 Package: imUtil.image Description: Shift an image using the FFT shift thorem.
 This works well when the image does not contain sharp artifacts.
+Sharp artifacts will produce ringing.